Rivière Dorée, Choiseul, Saint Lucia — Caribbean Region (Lesser Antilles)

 The school was the first to be built after Emancipation in 1834

 Location.
 13° 45.893′ N, 61° 2.173′ W. Marker is in Rivière Dorée, Choiseul.
-Marker is on Leeward Highway, on the left when traveling south.
+It is on Leeward Highway, on the left when traveling south.
 Touch for map.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 23 kilometers of this marker, measured as the crow flies.
-The Pitons World Heritage Site (approx. 11.7 kilometers away in Soufrière); In Memory of Two Banana Farmers Killed (approx. 21.8 kilometers away in Dennery); Pétronille Dwine (approx. 22.3 kilometers away in Dennery).
+At least 3 other markers are within 23 kilometers of this marker, measured as the crow flies: The Pitons World Heritage Site (approx. 11.7 kilometers away in Soufrière); In Memory of Two Banana Farmers Killed (approx. 21.8 kilometers away in Dennery); Pétronille Dwine (approx. 22.3 kilometers away in Dennery).

-Regarding The Rivière Dorée Grace Church.
+Regarding Welcome to Rivière Dorée Grace Church.
 As of September 1, 2018, the cemetery across the street from the church was enclosed by roofing sheet metal for a fence and was not visible.
 The school, founded in 1834 and mentioned in the marker text, is just south of the church and is currently a fairly modern school with no obvious original school remnants.

 The Slavery Abolition Act of 1833 came into effect on August 1, 1834.
 In practical terms, only slaves below the age of six were freed in the colonies, such as here in St. Lucia.
 Former slaves over the age of six were redesignated as "apprentices", and their servitude was abolished in two stages: the first set of apprenticeships came to an end on August 1, 1838, while the final apprenticeships were scheduled to cease on August 1, 1840.
 The Act specifically excluded "the Territories in the Possession of the East India Company, or to the Island of Ceylon, or to the Island of Saint Helena."
 The exceptions were eliminated in 1843.